-Many Dallas men and women seem to easily gain and lose weight in their abdomen.
+Many people seem to easily gain and lose weight in their abdomen.
 These yo-yo abdominal changes can leave some local residents with abdomens that have loose and hanging abdominal skin that won’t naturally “snap back” into shape despite the patient’s commitment to a strict diet and exercise regime.

 Sometimes, the best way to reshape your abdomen isn’t to continue a diet that just isn’t working, but to turn to local plastic surgeon Dr. Hopkins of J. Hopkins Plastic Surgery for a tummy tuck, also known as abdominoplasty.

 - Excise unwanted skin that hangs or droops from the abdomen

 - Excise skin that has stretch marks from prior weight gain and loss

 - Allow Dr. Hopkins to stitch up separated abdominal muscles, which causes a visual divide in the abdominal wall

 Some local patients have inaccurate expectations of the results they’ll see from abdominoplasty.
 Here’s what the procedure can’t do: